WiDS-Urbana-Champaign/WiDS-Urbana-Champaign.github.io/week14/index.md

 ---

-# Intro to SciViz & More with Streamlit/Jekyll
+# Guest Lecture from NCSA AVL on SciViz & More with Streamlit/Jekyll

 We do a few more things with Streamlit and Jekyll.